Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 - [Ecwid JavaScript SDK for Native Apps](https://developers.ecwid.com/api-documentation/ecwid-javascript-sdk)
 - [Troubleshooting issues with Native apps](https://developers.ecwid.com/api-documentation/troubleshooting)

-## Building an embedded app
+## Building a native app

 ### Set up your application

 After the app registration you will need to provide us with additional details about your app interface in the Ecwid Control Panel.

 These details are necessary to properly show your page, please see the required details below:

 Parameter | Meaning
 --------- | -------